February 7, 2025

 • Part ejection, gravity, and handling may require additional automation tuning for certain geometries

-How Vertical Injection Molding Works
+How Vertical Injection Molding Works?

 Vertical injection molding uses a press where the mold opens top-to-bottom.
 This setup is frequently used for insert molding because it can make insert placement simpler and more stable before injection.